|

 Notes:

-is longer than str_expr1
+str_expr2 is longer than str_expr1,

-ENDSWITH()
+ENDSWITH() returns FALSE.TRUE

-(every string ends with an empty string).Description:
+(every string ends with the empty string).Description:

 first item that matches the whole or partial item name given.